splace/hashmatching/README.md

 # characteristics

-each increment of the bit count halves to chance of matching, so on average doubles the searches needed.
+each increment of the bit count halves the chance of matching, so on average doubles the searches needed.

-uses the standard libs hashing routines, so supports what they do, see; executables/readme/usage/hash
+standard lib hashing routines are used, so this supports what they do, see; executables/readme/usage/hash

 multi-threaded, scales with cores pretty precisely, since no inter-thread comms.